multiii/YouTubeDroid/README.md

 I've provided the source code here for educational purposes, but if you do want to use it, invite my [Discord bot](https://discord.com/api/oauth2/authorize?client_id=722011282068209736&permissions=8&scope=bot) to your servers instead of running this code yourself.

-Contributions were another reason for this repository being public.
+Contributions were another reason for this repository being made public.
 However, it would be better if you make an issue if you want to contribute to this bot.
 \
 &nbsp;
 ## List of Commands